 Another nice feature of DEVONthink is the possibility to have multiple windows of the app at the same time.
 This sounds like a less important feature, but having two windows next to each other is a real help: Writing notes in one window while researching or searching for connection links in another window.

-DEVONthink can sync individual databases with common cloud providers (Dropbox, iCloud, CloudMe), WebDAV or directly with iOS devices over Bonjour.
-The sync storage is stored encrypted in the cloud which makes it a save way to sync across multiple devices without compromising private data.
+DEVONthink can sync individual databases with common cloud providers (Dropbox, iCloud, CloudMe), WebDAV, or directly with iOS devices over Bonjour.
+The sync storage is stored encrypted in the cloud which makes it a safe way to sync across multiple devices without compromising private data.
 With DEVONthink to Go is also a mobile version available.

 I might also write notes into one of my paper notebooks.
 Handwriting has still a lot of advantages.
 Combined with Sketchnotes it also enhances the memory and understanding of a topic.
 I usually transfer important notes once a day into DEVONthink.